steve-chavez/mssqlREST/README.md

  - [x] Support for GET with CSV response.
  - [x] Support for POST with CSV Content-Type.
  - [x] Support for explicit nulls in request body.
+ - [x] Support for jwt encoding and decoding.

 ## Improvements